RexJustesen/ProjectManagmentApp/README.md

 This file is a controller in the PmAPI project that handles HTTP requests related to the 'Link' entity.
 It provides functionalities to get all links, create a new link, and delete an existing link.

-### WeatherForecastController.cs 🌦️

-This file is a controller in an ASP.NET Core application that provides an API endpoint for getting weather forecasts.

 ### TicketController.cs 🎫

 This file is a controller for managing tickets in a project management application.
 It provides methods for getting, creating, deleting, and updating tickets.